stacks-network/docs/_core/smart/overview.md

 * Access control (e.g. pay to access)
 * Non-fungible and fungible tokens
 * Business model templates (e.g. subscriptions)
-* App Chains
+* App-specific blockchains
 * Decentralized Autonomous Organizations

 ## Language design

 Clarity is a [list processing (LISP) language](https://en.wikipedia.org/wiki/Lisp_(programming_language)) and differs from most other smart contract languages in two essential ways:

-* The language is not intended to be compiled
+* The language is interpreted and broadcasted on the blockchain as is (not compiled)
-* The language is not Turing complete
+* The language is decidable (not Turing complete)

-These differences allow for static analysis of programs to determine properties like runtime cost and data usage.
-Omitting compilation prevents the possibility of error or bugs introduced at the compiler level.
+Using an interpreted language ensures that the code that executes is human-readable, and is auditable by users.
+The fact that Clarity is a decidable language means that users can determine the set of reachable code from any function they want to call.

 A Clarity smart contract is composed of two parts &mdash; a data-space and a set of functions.
-Only the associated smart contract may modify its corresponding data-space on the Blockchain.
-Functions are private unless they are defined as public functions.
-Users call smart contracts' public functions by broadcasting a transaction on the Blockchain which invokes the public function.
+Only the associated smart contract may modify its corresponding data-space on the blockchain.
+Functions may be private and thus callable only from within the smart contract, or public and thus callable from other contracts.
+Users call smart contracts' public functions by broadcasting a transaction on the blockchain which invokes the public function.
 Contracts can also call public functions from other smart contracts.
-The ability to do a static analysis of a smart contract allows a user to determine dependency between contracts.

-Note some of the key Clarity language rules and limitations:
+Note some of the key Clarity language rules and limitations.

 * The only atomic types are booleans, integers, fixed length buffers, and principals
 * Recursion is illegal and there is no lambda function.